 3. How do I apply for a government business grant?

-Each scheme is different, but check you meet the general terms and criteria before you get too far into the application process.
+Each scheme is different, but check you meet the general terms and criteria before you get too far into the application process most government business grants come with a number of advantages and disadvantages.

 • Talk to the grant body – talk to the grant awards body to assess your chances of making a successful application.